Dingalibala99/Binary-trees/README.md

         this.inOrder = inOrder;  // Method for in-order traversal
     }
 }
-root: Initially, the root is set to null (the tree is empty). insert(): This method inserts new nodes into the tree. inOrder(): This method performs an in-order traversal to display nodes in ascending order.
+root: Initially set to null, meaning the tree is empty. insert(): Method to add nodes to the tree. inOrder(): Method to perform in-order traversal and print the nodes in ascending order.
-4. Insert Method
+Insert Method
-The insert() method adds a new value to the tree in the correct position.
+The insert() method adds a new value into the tree.

+javascript
+Copy code
 class insert {
     constructor(data) {
         let val = new Node(data, null, null);  // Create a new node

         if (this.root == null) {  // If the tree is empty, set the root to the new node this.root = val;
-        } else {  // Otherwise, find the correct position
-            let currentVal = this.root;
+        } else {  // Otherwise, find the correct position for the new node let currentVal = this.root;
             let parent;

-            while (currentVal != null) {  // Traverse the tree to find the spot parent = currentVal;
+            while (currentVal != null) {  // Traverse the tree to find the correct spot parent = currentVal;
                 if (data < currentVal.data) {  // Go to the left if the new data is smaller currentVal = currentVal.left;
-                    if (currentVal == null) {  // Insert the node when an empty spot is found parent.left = val;
+                    if (currentVal == null) {  // Insert the node at the left parent.left = val;
                         break;
                     }
-                } else {  // Otherwise, go to the right
-                    currentVal = currentVal.right;
+                } else {  // Go to the right if the new data is larger currentVal = currentVal.right;
-                    if (currentVal == null) {  // Insert the node when an empty spot is found parent.right = val;
+                    if (currentVal == null) {  // Insert the node at the right parent.right = val;
                         break;
                     }